MicroStrategy/rest-api-docs/docs/common-workflows/analytics/manage-insights/create-kpi.md

 :::

-## 1. Create a dossier instance
+## 1. Create a dashboard instance

 :::info
-You should have the dossier ID and the dossier project ID before performing the following steps.
+You should have the dashboard ID and the dashboard project ID before performing the following steps.
 :::

-Please refer to [Create a dossier instance](../retrieve-data-from-the-intelligence-server/retrieve-data-from-the-intelligence-server.md#create-a-dossier-instance) on how to create a dossier instance.
+Please refer to [Create a dashboard instance](../retrieve-data-from-the-intelligence-server/workflow-retrieve-data-from-the-intelligence-server.md#create-a-dashboard-instance) on how to create a dashboard instance.

 Retrieve the `mid` from the response and save it to use later.